tektechnologies/Instructor-Prep/201/class_5.md

 console.log('It is working!');

 function firstQuestion() {
-    var user = prompt("What is your name?");
+    let user = prompt("What is your name?");
     console.log(user + " , thank you for taking the time to visit my page!");
     alert(user + " , thank you for taking the time to visit my page!");
-    var ready = prompt('Are you ready to start the quiz? \n\nAnswer wisely and make sure your answer is in the format of yes or no or y or n');
+    let ready = prompt('Are you ready to start the quiz? \n\nAnswer wisely and make sure your answer is in the format of yes or no or y or n');
     console.log(ready);

     if (ready === 'n' || ready === 'no') {